anh-tran2106/snake-pyglet/Overview.md

             snake_dy = 0
 ...
 ```
-4. Using the `resource` module to import sound effects into the project and `media` module to play sounnds during the game
+4. Using the `resource` module to import sound effects into the project and `media` module to play sounds during the game

 ```
 def update(dt):